 We spend a lot of time talking about hunting like it’s second nature on this site.
 But if you’re new to the sport, I want to share some tips that could help you jumpstart your hunting career.
+With hunting season coming up very soon, we’ve compiled a short list of items that you must know before getting out there.

 Start with a Hunter’s Safety Course

 Type in a search online and you’ll find a few places close to home to take one.
 Most states require certification to buy a license.
 Even if it’s not required, it’s a good idea.
 It will make you safer for yourself and others.
+You can even take your hunter ed course online.

 Get your license